-Benefit Description You Pay Reconstructive surgery (cont.)
-High Option Standard Option Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury Surgeries related to sex transformation All charges All charges Oral and maxillofacial surgery High Option Standard Option Oral surgical procedures, limited to: Nothing Nothing Reduction of fractures of the jaws or facial bones; - Surgical correction of congenital defects such as cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; Excision of partially or completely impacted teeth; Diagnosis and non-dental treatment of temporomandibular joint syndrome (TMJ) Other surgical procedures that do not involve the teeth or their supporting structures.
-Not covered: All charges All charges Oral implants and transplants • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) Dental work related to treatment for temporomandibular joint syndrome (TMJ) Organ/tissue transplants High Option Standard Option These solid organ transplants are covered.
-Solid organ transplants are limited to: Nothing Nothing • Cornea Heart Heart/lung Intestinal transplants - Isolated small intestine - Small intestine with the liver - Small intestine with multiple organs, such as the liver, stomach, and pancreas • Kidney i • Liver LiverLung: single/bilateral/lobar
+Benefit Description You pay

+Gender reassignment High Option Standard Option

+Surgery performed to change primary and/or secondary sex characteristics Note: Pre-authorization is required and specific criteria Your cost-sharing responsibilities are no greater than for other illnesses or Your cost-sharing responsibilities are no greater than for other illnesses or

+must be met. conditions. conditions.

+Oral and maxillofacial surgery High Option Standard Option

+Oral surgical procedures, limited to: Nothing Nothing

+Reduction of fractures of the jaws or facial bones;

+Surgical correction of cleft lip or cleft palate or severe functional malocclusion;

+Removal of stones from salivary ducts;

+Excision of leukoplakia or malignancies;

+Excision of cysts and incision of abscesses when done as independent procedures;

+Excision of partially or completely impacted teeth;

+Diagnosis and treatment specifically directed toward medical and functional disorders of the temporomandibular joint (TMJ);

+Other surgical procedures that do not involve the teeth or their supporting structures

+Not covered: All charges All charges

+Oral implants and transplants

+• Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone)

+Dental work related to treatment for temporomandibular joint syndrome (TMJ)

+Organ/tissue transplants High Option Standard Option

+These solid organ transplants are covered.
+Solid organ transplants are limited to: Nothing Nothing

+Cornea

+Heart

+Heart/lung

+Intestinal transplants

+- Isolated small intestine

+- Small intestine with the liver

+- Small intestine with multiple organs, such as the liver, stomach, and pancreas

+Kidney

+• Liver

+Lung: single/bilateral/lobar

+• Pancreas

-Benefit Description You Pay Organ/tissue transplants (cont.)
+Benefit Description You pay Organ/tissue transplants (cont.)
 High Option Standard Option Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis Nothing Nothing These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
 Refer to Other services in Section 3 for prior authorization procedures.
-Autologous tandem transplants for AL Amyloidosis Multiple myeloma (de novo and treated) Recurrent germ cell tumors (including testicular cancer) Blood or marrow stem cell transplants limited to the stages of the following diagnoses.
+Autologous tandem transplants for - AL Amyloidosis - Multiple myeloma (de novo and treated) Recurrent germ cell tumors (including testicular cancer) Blood or marrow stem cell transplants limited to the stages of the following diagnoses.
 For the diagnoses listed below, the medical necessity limitation is considered satisfied if the patient meets the staging description.
 Allogeneic transplants for Acute lymphocytic or non-lymphocytic (i.e., myelogenous) leukemia Advanced Hodgkin's lymphoma with recurrence (relapsed) Advanced non-Hodgkin's lymphoma with recurrence (relapsed) - Acute myeloid leukemia - Advanced Myeloproliferative Disorders (MPDs) - Advanced neuroblastoma - Amyloidosis Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) - Hemoglobinopathy - Infantile malignant osteopetrosis - Kostmann's syndrome - Leukocyte adhesion deficiencies - Marrow failure and related disorders (i.e., Fanconi's, PNH, Pure Red Cell Aplasia) Mucolipidosis (e.g., Gaucher's disease, metachromatic leukodystrophy, adrenoleukodystrophy) Mucopolysaccharidosis (e.g., Hunter's syndrome, Hurler's syndrome, Sanfillippo's syndrome, Maroteaux-Lamy syndrome variants) - Myelodysplasia/Myelodysplastic syndromes